-FOREIGNERS married to a Thai national can't own land in Thailand, but the land department does allow a Thai national married to a foreigner to own land after a joint statement together with his or her foreign spouse or proof that the money expended on the land is personal property of the Thai spouse (read up on the procedure).
-This effectively means that the land (and in practice often land and house and in some cases condominium) is purchased as a personal property of the Thai spouse and not becomes a marital or jointly owned property between husband and wife (Sin Somros).
+Foreigners can't own land in Thailand, but the Land Registry allows a Thai national married to a foreigner to own land after a joint statement together with his or her foreign spouse or proof that the money expended on the land/ real estate is personal property of the Thai spouse (read up on the procedure).
+This effectively means that the land (and in practice often land and house and in some cases condominium) is purchased as a personal property of the Thai spouse and not a marital and jointly owned property between husband and wife (Sin Somros).
 The foreign spouse has therefore no claim to the property and the Thai spouse has the right to sell, mortgage, transfer or exchange the property without consent of the foreign spouse.

 Only immovable property that is jointly owned by the spouses must under Thai law be jointly managed by the spouses (section 1476 of the Civil and Commercial Code), unless agreed differently in a prenuptial agreement.
-In case of real estate purchase by a Thai national married to a foreigner the land cannot become a marital property therefore it will always be owned and managed by the Thai spouse .
+In case of real estate purchase by a Thai national married to a foreigner the land cannot become a marital property and therefore it will always be owned and managed by the Thai spouse as a separate personal asset.

 Note that it's only the land part that is restricted for foreign ownership, not the structures upon on the land or immovable property as a whole.
 Joint ownership in the house separate from the land would prevent sole management by one of the spouse over the real estate property as a whole as in this case the law requires joint management by husband and wife.
 If land is registered on the name of the Thai spouse and subsequently a house is build the house could be legally considered marital property, but this will not prevent the Thai spouse as the owner of the land from managing the property.